aryang98/azure-validation-service/README.md

 # Azure File Validation Service

 A production-ready Azure Function service that validates Excel (.xlsx) and CSV files stored in Azure Blob Storage.
-The service performs row-by-row validation, highlights invalid cells, and provides detailed error reporting.
+The service performs streaming validation and only modifies files when errors are detected.

 ## Features

 - **Streaming File Processing**: Processes large files without loading them entirely into memory
+- **Smart File Modification**: Only modifies and uploads files when validation errors are found
 - **Multi-format Support**: Handles both Excel (.xlsx) and CSV files
 - **Comprehensive Validation**: Validates required fields, data types, and formats
-- **Visual Error Highlighting**: Highlights invalid cells in yellow in Excel output
+- **Visual Error Highlighting**: Highlights invalid cells in yellow in Excel output (only when errors exist)
-- **Error Details**: Adds an ErrorDetails column with specific validation failures
+- **Error Details**: Adds an ErrorDetails column with specific validation failures (only when errors exist)
 - **Azure Integration**: Seamless integration with Azure Blob Storage and SQL Server
-- **SAS URL Generation**: Provides secure, time-limited download URLs
+- **Conditional SAS URL Generation**: Provides secure, time-limited download URLs only when errors are found
 - **Metadata Persistence**: Stores validation results in SQL Server for audit trails
+- **Execution Time Tracking**: Measures and reports processing time for all validations

+## Behavior

+### When No Errors Are Found:
+- **Response**: Simple success response with status, message, total rows, and execution time
+- **File**: No file modification or upload
+- **Performance**: Optimized for speed with minimal processing overhead

+### When Errors Are Found:
+- **Response**: Detailed response with validation statistics, download URL, and execution time
+- **File**: Modified file uploaded to blob storage with error highlighting and ErrorDetails column
+- **Download**: SAS URL provided for secure file download

 ## Architecture